Penalty kick (association football)

 A penalty kick (commonly known as a penalty or a spot kick) is a method of restarting play in association football, in which a player is allowed to take a single shot at the goal while it is defended only by the opposing team's goalkeeper.
 It is awarded when an offence punishable by a direct free kick is committed by a player in their own penalty area.
-The shot is taken from the penalty mark, which is 11 m (12 yards) from the goal line and centred between the touch lines.
+The shot is taken from the penalty spot, which is 11 metres (12 yards) from the goal line and centered between the touch lines.

 Procedure

-The ball is placed on the penalty mark, regardless of where in the penalty area the foul occurred.
+The ball is placed on the penalty spot, regardless of where the foul occurred within the penalty area.
 The player taking the kick must be identified to the referee.
-Only the kicker and the defending team's goalkeeper are allowed to be within the penalty area; all other players must be within the field of play, outside the penalty area, behind the penalty mark, and a minimum of 9.15m (10 yd) from the penalty mark (this distance is denoted by the penalty arc).
+Only the kicker and the defending team's goalkeeper are allowed to be within the penalty area; all other players must be within the field of play, outside the penalty area, behind the penalty mark, and at least 9.15 m (10 yd) from the penalty mark (this distance is denoted by the penalty arc).
 The goalkeeper is allowed to move before the ball is kicked, but must remain on the goal-line between the goal-posts, facing the kicker, without touching the goalposts, crossbar, or goal net.
 At the moment the kick is taken, the goalkeeper must have at least part of one foot touching, or in line with, the goal line.
-The assistant referee responsible for the goal line where the penalty kick is being taken is positioned at the intersection of the penalty area and goal line, and assists the referee in looking for infringements and/or whether a goal is scored.
+The assistant referee responsible for the goal line where the penalty kick is being taken is positioned at the intersection of the penalty area and goal line, and assisting the referee in detecting infringements and determining whether a goal is scored.

 The referee blows the whistle to indicate that the penalty kick may be taken.
+The penalty taker may not kick the ball before the whistle is blown.
 The kicker may make feinting (deceptive or distracting) movements during the run-up to the ball, but may not do so once the run-up is completed.
 The kick and the last step the kicker takes must be in motion.
 The ball must be stationary before the kick, and it must be kicked forward.
 The ball is in play once it is kicked and moves, and at that time other players may enter the penalty area and the penalty arc.
-The kicker may not touch the ball a second time until it has been touched by another player of either team or goes out of play (including into the goal).
+The kicker may not touch the ball a second time until it has been touched by another player of either team or goes out of play (including into the goal); if the ball hits the goalpost or crossbar, without the goalkeeper having made contact with it, and rebounds into play, the kicker may not touch it again until after another player has done so.